 - Purchase food in accordance with health and safety codes.

-These are the skills Dietitians and Nutritionists say are the most useful in their careers:
+Below is a list of the skills most Dietitians and Nutritionists say are important on the job.

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.